-Put a spin on your classic peach pie this summer!
-These delicious Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze from Elizabeth Harris of Floating Kitchen will become a staple in your summer menu.
+“Seasonal Cooking” brings you delicious home-cooked recipes with the freshest ingredients of the season.
+These delicious Peach Blueberry Hand Pies with Thyme and Vanilla Glaze from Elizabeth Harris of Floating Kitchen will become a staple in your summer menu.
 And, the addition of Harry & David Oregold® Peaches are sure to take your peach blueberry pie to the next level.

-It’s fruit pie season, y’all!
-Nothing beats a freshly made, seasonal fruit pie in the late Summer months.
-I feel like they truly are an indication that the “Dog Days of Summer” have arrived.
-And even as the temperatures soar and the sun’s rays become unrelenting, I’m content to turn on my oven so that I can indulge in as much buttery, flaky crust and sweet pie filling as I can get my hands on.
+It’s late in the summer, and that can only mean one thing: It’s fruit pie season, ya’ll.
+(Okay, admittedly, it means more than that, but fruit pies are one thing I get especially excited for this time of year.)
+These baked delights truly are an indication that the “dog days of summer” have arrived.
+Even as temperatures soar and the sun’s rays become unrelenting, I’m more than happy to turn on my oven so that I can indulge in as much buttery, flaky crust and sweet, sticky filling as I can get my hands on and into my belly.

-The only thing better than a big fruit pie, in my humble opinion, is a mini-version of said pie.
-That’s why I’m currently obsessing over these Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze.
+The only thing better than a big ol’ fruit pie is a mini version of said pie.
+Say hello to my latest obsession: Peach Blueberry Hand Pies with Thyme and Vanilla Glaze.

-Let’s just all stop and agree that miniature everything is the best.
-How adorable are these pies?
-Not having to share is a serious bonus.
+Can we all just agree that miniature everything is the best?
+Great!
+Now, let’s all stop and admire how adorable these pies are.
+And because of their size, you don’t have to share them, which is a serious bonus.
 You get a whole peach blueberry pie all to yourself!

-These Peach Blueberry Hand Pies with Thyme and Vanilla Glaze have a bit of a rustic quality to them, so no need to make them all perfect or identical!
-They would be the perfect addition to any Summer gathering!
+These Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze have a bit of a rustic quality to them, so there’s need to make them all perfect or identical!
+They are, however, the perfect addition to any Summer gathering!

 - 2 tablespoons granulated sugar